 Once you’re inside the cart this is what you see.
 Absolutly nothing special or interesting from the back.
-A little surprised that the case has this much empty space in it thought.
+I’m actually a little surprised that the case has this much empty space in it.
 Time to take out the PCB and see what the front looks like.

-And, finally, we have the Mask ROM holding all that lovley Zelda game goodness. marked onthe PCB as U1 ROM and a pretty standard Toshiba chip
+And, finally, we have the Mask ROM holding all that lovely Zelda game goodness. marked onthe PCB as U1 ROM and a pretty standard Toshiba chip

 So there we have it.
 The inside of A SNES cart.
-Apart from a orking battery, nothing super exciting.
+Apart from a working battery, nothing super exciting.
 Still, glad I looked and now I know!